 Nouamane Tazi is a Moroccan machine learning engineer and researcher at Hugging Face, specializing in AI, deep learning, and large language models.
 He holds a Master's in Artificial Intelligence from Université Paris-Saclay and has contributed to major open-source projects like StarCoder, SmoLLM and The UltraScale Playbook.
 Nouamane is also a core developer of the Nanotron library, a minimalistic and scalable tool for pretraining large language models with advanced 5D parallelism and transparent design.

-Stefano Berretti is an Associate Professor at the Department of Information Engineering of the University of Florence, Italy.
-He has published on topics related to content based image retrieval, 3D human behavior understanding from face and body, face biometrics, 3D object recognition, 3D/4D face modeling and generation.
-He organized workshops on Learning with few or without annotated face, body and gesture data (LFA at WACV 2023, IEEE FG 2024), Generation of Human Face and Body Behavior (GHB at WACV 2021, ICIAP 2023).
-He has been a general chair of The Eurographics Symposium on 3D Object Retrieval (3DOR) 2022, and of the Conference on Smart Tools and Applications in Graphics 2021, and has served as area chair for ACM Multimedia (2020, 2021, 2022, 2023, 2024), IEEE Face and Gesture Recognition (2019, 2020), and program chair for the International Conference on Smart Multimedia (2022, 2024).
+Stefano Berretti is an Associate Professor at the Media Integration and Communication Center (MICC), Dept. of Information Engineering, University of Florence, Italy.
+He has been visiting professor at the University of Lille, France, and at the University of Alberta, Canada.
+His main research interests are related to content based image retrieval, 3D human behavior understanding from face and body, face biometrics, 3D object recognition, 3D/4D face modeling and generation.
+On these topic he has published more than 270 scientific papers.
+He organized workshops on "Learning with few or without annotated face, body and gesture data" (LFA at WACV 2023, IEEE FG 2024 and 2025), "Generation of Human Face and Body Behavior" (GHB at WACV 2021, ICIAP 2023 and 2025).
+He has been a general chair of The Eurographics Symposium on 3D Object Retrieval (3DOR) 2022, and of the Conference on Smart Tools and Applications in Graphics 2021, has served as an area chair for ACM Multimedia (2020, 2021, 2022, 2023, 2024, 2025), IEEE Automated Face and Gesture Recognition (2019, 2020, 2025), and as program chair for the International Conference on Smart Multimedia (2022, 2024).
 He organized special issues on the Computers & Graphics journal, ACM TOMM, IEEE TII, IEEE TCE, IEEE JBHI, and ACM TALLIP.
-He is the Associate Editor in Chief for Digital Communications of the IEEE Transactions on Circuits and Systems for Video Technology, and an Associate Editor of the ACM Transaction of Multimedia Computing, Communications, and Applications (ACM TOMM), and of the IET Computer Vision journal.
+He is the Deputy Editor in Chief and Associate Editor in Chief for Digital Communications of the IEEE Trans. on Circuits and Systems for Video Technology (IEEE TCSVT), and an Associate Editor of the ACM Trans. of Multimedia Computing, Communications, and Applications (ACM TOMM), and of the IET Computer Vision journal.
 He was also the Information Director of ACM TOMM.
 He is a Senior member of IEEE.

 Xavier Alameda-Pineda holds the position of Research Director at Inria and is the Leader of the RobotLearn Team.
 He obtained the M.Sc. (equivalent) in Mathematics in 2008, Telecommunications in 2009 from BarcelonaTech, and Computer Science in 2010 from Univ.
 Grenoble-Alpes (UGA).
 He then worked towards his Ph.D. in Mathematics and Computer Science, and obtained it in 2013, from UGA.
 After a two-year post-doc period at the Multimodal Human Understanding Group, at the University of Trento, he was appointed Research Scientist at Inria until 2024.
 Xavier is an active member of SIGMM, an IEEE Senior Member, and an ELLIS Fellow.
 He was the Coordinator of the terminated H2020 Project SPRING: Socially Pertinent Robots in Gerontological Healthcare and co-lead the "Audio-visual machine perception and interaction for companion robots" chair of the Multidisciplinary Institute of Artificial Intelligence.
 Xavier's research interests are at the crossroads of machine learning, computer vision, and audio processing for scene and behavior analysis and human-robot interaction.